 Healthy Chocolate for you…

-With Easter just gone and International Mother’s Day this weekend, it’s an easy time to over-load on chocolate!
+With Easter and Mother’s Day around now, it’s an easy time to over-load on chocolate!

 We’re not against a bit of indulging but how many of us feel the negative effects of too much chocolate?